Matt-FTW/dotfiles/.github/README.md

 - **Git Changes**

 If you are going to use git, be sure to change the user definition as well as the credentials over on the [gitconfig file](../.config/git/config).

+- **Laptop Additions**

+  - **Bluetooth**

+    Lets start by installing bluez (bluetooth support) and overskride (GUI):

+    ```bash
+    yay -Sy bluez overskride
+    ```

+    After installing the required packages, we have to start the Bluetooth service.
+With systemd is pretty straightforward:

+    ```bash
+    systemctl --user enable --now bluetooth.service
+    ```

+    Now launch overskride and there you have it.

+  - **Brightness**

+    Brightness control is integrated with [SwayOSD](https://github.com/ErikReider/SwayOSD).
+It was installed in the first steps, so you should be able to change it.
+If not, be sure to read [this part](https://github.com/ErikReider/SwayOSD#brightness-control) on the SwayOSD documentation.

+    If you wanna have automatic screen brightness, install wluma.

+    ```bash
+    yay -Sy wluma
+    ```

+    Then, enable the systemd unit.

+    ```bash
+    systemctl --user enable --now wluma.service
+    ```

+  - **Wi-Fi**

+    To manage your Wi-Fi connections, I'd recommend you to install [iwgtk](https://github.com/J-Lentz/iwgtk):

+    ```bash
+    yay -Sy iwgtk
+    ```

+    After that, enable the systemd unit just like with wluma.

+    ```bash
+    systemctl --user enable --now iwgtk.service
+    ```

+    To manage all the other network configurations, use [nm-connection-editor](https://gitlab.gnome.org/GNOME/network-manager-applet)

 - **Specific Configs/Information** (_Optional_)